-The Residence meal plan is a program for residents of Peter Lougheed Hall and Lister Hall
+The meal plan is a program for residents of Peter Lougheed Hall and Lister Residence

-Simply tap your ONEcard at the entrance to gain access to Lister Dining Hall or Peter Lougheed Dining Hall where you can help yourself to a variety of choices.
+Simply tap your ONEcard at the entrance to gain access to the dining halls and help yourself to a variety of choices.

-If you can’t make it back to Lister Dining Hall or the Peter Lougheed Dining Hall for lunch, don’t worry!
-You can either pre-order a bagged lunch in your dining hall for pick up in the morning before you leave for class, or you can visit Zoca in CAB.
+If you can’t make it back to the dining halls for lunch, don’t worry!
+Pre-order a bagged lunch in your dining hall for pick-up in the morning before you leave for class or visit Zoca in CAB.

 Non-residents may purchase access to the dining facilities at the following rates:

-In addition to the meal plan, each resident of Lister Hall and Peter Lougheed Hall will also be provided with a meal plan flex balance of $300, loaded to your ONEcard account on August 27.
+In addition to the meal plan, each resident of Lister Residence and Peter Lougheed Hall will also be provided with a flex balance on their ONEcard of $300.
 Meal plan flex funds can be spent at select dining locations on campus.
 Please note that GST applies to meal plan flex purchases.

 Clicking on the location icons below will provide more information.
 Click the [ ] icon in the top right corner of the map title for full view, zoom and print options.

-Lister Hall contains some access to kitchen facilities for students to prepare the odd meal or snack, though they are not equipped for full-time cooking.
+Lister Residence contains some access to kitchen facilities for students to prepare the odd meal or snack but they are not equipped for full-time cooking.
 Peter Lougheed Hall does not have access to individual kitchen facilities.

 If your friends or visiting family would like to join you for a meal, they will have to purchase entry to the dining hall.

 No, full meals cannot be taken out of the dining hall aside from your bagged lunch.
-Some small food items will be allowed out of the Dining Hall, such as a piece of fresh fruit and coffee.
-Breakfast sandwiches will also be available to take with you in the mornings.
+Some small food items, like fresh fruit and coffee, will be allowed out.

-Residents are welcome to study in the dining hall.
-The new meal plan means you can grab snacks or drinks whenever you need.
-Students on the meal plan can come and go as often as they wish throughout the day.
+Residents are welcome to study in the dining hall as often as they wish throughout the day.

-Please note: Meal plan flex funds funds from 2017/18 and before have been moved to your ONEcard Cash account and are spendable anywhere that accepts ONEcard.
+Please note: Meal plan flex funds from 2017/2018 and before have been moved to your ONEcard Cash account and are spendable anywhere that accepts ONEcard.